Vasek Pospisil: 2023–25: Retirement

 Pospisil started his 2023 season at the Adelaide International 1.
 He lost in the final round of qualifying to Roman Safiullin.
 In doubles, he partnered with his friend, Novak Djokovic.
 They lost in the first round to Tomislav Brkić and Gonzalo Escobar in three sets.
-At the Adelaide International 2, he was defeated in the first round of qualifying by Kwon Soon-woo, who would end up winning the tournament.
+At the Adelaide International 2, he was defeated in the first round of qualifying by Kwon Soon-woo, who ended up winning the tournament.
 At the Australian Open, he lost in the first round to sixth seed, world No. 7, and compatriot, Félix Auger-Aliassime, in four sets.

 Seeded third and defending champion at the 2023 Open Quimper Bretagne, Pospisil lost in the first round to Gijs Brouwer.
 His ranking fell from 99 to outside the Top 100 at 113.
 Seeded third at the 2022 Koblenz Open, he reached the final where he was defeated by second seed Roman Safiullin.
 As the top seed at the 2023 Challenger La Manche, he lost in the first round to Mats Moraing.

 On 16 February 2023, Pospisil announced that he would be out of action for the next three to four months for health reasons.
 He returned in June 2023 at Wimbledon, where he lost in the first round of qualifying to the 22nd seed Felipe Meligeni Alves in straight sets.

-On 2 February 2025, following the 2025 Davis Cup tie, he announced it will be his last season.
+On 2 February 2025, following the 2025 Davis Cup tie, he announced it would be his last season.
 Pospisil played his final professional match at the Canadian Open on 27 July 2025, losing to Facundo Bagnis.